Uralstech/UXR.QuestCamera/Documentation/DocSource/QuickStart.md

 You can open a camera device using `QuestCameraManager.OpenCamera(cameraInfo)`.
 This method returns a `CameraDevice`.

-`CameraDevice` is a wrapper for the native Camera2 `CameraDevice` class.
-It allows you to create capture pipelines, which provide actual images from the camera.
+`CameraDevice` allows you to create capture pipelines, which provide actual images from the camera.
 It takes a bit for the camera device to open, so you need to wait for it using `CameraDevice.WaitForInitialization()` (Coroutine) or `CameraDevice.WaitForInitializationAsync()` (Task).

 The async task returns a boolean confirming that the camera opened successfully (`State == ResourceState.Valid`).
-When using the coroutine method, check `State` after yielding.
+When using the coroutine method, check the `State` property after yielding.
 To get specific error reasons, check logcat or add listeners to
 `CameraDevice.OnDeviceDisconnected` and `CameraDevice.OnDeviceErred`.

 If the camera couldn't open, release its native resources by awaiting `CameraDevice.DisposeAsync()`.